 - The Rice – long grain or medium grain works best.
 Long grain rice contains less starch so the cooked rice is drier and stays more separate.
-This is the best rice for pilafs also.
+This is the best rice for pilafs as well.

 - Tomato Sauce – None on hand?
 You can make your own if you have tomato paste.
 Mix together one part tomato paste and one part water until well blended.

-- Traditional Mexican rice uses chicken broth, but I like to use vegetable broth.
+- Traditional Mexican rice often uses chicken broth, but I normally use vegetable broth.

 - Add-Ins – this recipe incorporates diced carrots and peas.
-I love the pops of color this adds to the finished rice.
+It gives the rice a beautiful pop of color.

 Cilantro: the controversial herb

-- If serving on a buffet, or for a crowd, heat the dish you will be serving it in, add and cover to keep warm until ready to eat.
+- If serving on a buffet, or for a crowd, heat the dish you will be serving it in, add the rice and cover to keep warm until ready to eat.

 - This recipe can easily be doubled or tripled.

 Great dishes to serve with homemade Spanish Rice